Who can file a wrongful death claim? How much money can you get? These are questions you will have when a loved one dies.

 Further, only certain family members can collect money from this type of lawsuit, including:

 - A grandchild of the deceased

-- Left property in the deceased person’s will
+- A person who was left property in the deceased person’s will

-It’s possible that none of the people named on this list are alive or that the deceased person left no will.
-If this is the case, then anyone eligible to inherit the estate may collect wrongful death damages.
+If none of these people are available, then anyone eligible to inherit the estate may collect wrongful death damages.

 How Do I Know if I Have a Wrongful Death Claim?